Things You Need to Know about React Native

 Some frameworks try to mimic native UI elements, but the result feels a little bit off.
 Creating details like animations may take a lot of time, effort and will probably become out of date really quickly.

 React Native has got you covered!
 It translates your markup to real, native UI elements, leveraging existing means of rendering on whatever platform you are working with.
 On top of that, React works separately from the UI meaning that your applications will maintain high performance without sacrificing capability.
-This means that developers coming from the Web with React can write mobile apps with the performance, look and feel of a native application, while using familiar tools.
+This means that developers coming from the Web with React development background can write mobile apps with the performance, look and feel of a native application, while using familiar tools.

 Cross-Platform and Code Sharing Working with React Native can shrink the resources needed to build mobile applications.
 Any developer familiar with React can easily pick up React Native and now target both Web and mobile platforms with the same skillset.